 Two Kinds of Tantrums

 This understanding of the brain will come in handy the next time your child has a tantrum.
 When you know about the two distinct levels of the brain, you can also see that there are two different types of tantrums.
 An upstairs tantrum occurs when a child essentially decides to throw a fit.
 She may look like she is completely out of control as she screams, “But I want to get ice cream now!”
 However, she could stop the tantrum if she wanted to.
-For instance, she could stop if you gave
+For instance, she could stop if you gave in to a demand or threatened her with a loss of a cherished privilege if she did not stop.

 An upstairs tantrum calls for firm boundaries and a clear discussion about appropriate and inappropriate behavior.
 A possible response might be, “I know you want ice cream, but I don’t like the way you are acting.
 And if you don’t stop now, you won’t be going to Sally’s house later today because you are showing me that you aren’t able to handle yourself well.”
 It is important then to follow through with those consequences if the behavior does not stop.
 By providing a firm limit, you are giving your daughter practice at seeing the consequences of her inappropriate actions and learning to control her impulses.
 You are teaching her that respectful communication, patience, and delayed gratification pay off, and contrary behaviors do not.
 These are valuable lessons for a developing brain.